CaptainYukinoshitaHachiman/-M2-Theme-Yukinoshita-of-Oregairu-/README.md

 Except the things above,this theme is made by CaptainYukinoshitaHachiman

 ## Contact
-You may catch me at CaptainYukinoshitaHachiman@protonmail.com
+You may reach me at CaptainYukinoshitaHachiman@protonmail.com